 2. Your sales reps will thank you

-Speaking of reps, assigning territories that are too large or too small can have huge implications on quota attainment, team motivation, and rep attrition.
-The Sales Management Association 2018 research update determined that companies that are able to effectively measure territory design data have eight percent higher sales objective achievement.
-Eight percent is by no means an insignificant amount—and one that is sure to impress both your reps and your stakeholders.
-Investing in sales territory planning will help you avoid a dissatisfied, unproductive rep team and the resulting lost sales.
+Assigning territories that are too large or too small can have huge implications on quota attainment, team motivation, and rep attrition.
+According to the Sales Management Association, companies that are able to effectively measure territory design data have eight percent higher sales objective achievement.
+Eight percent by no means sounds like a significant amount, but in terms of revenue generation, it is a number that is sure to impress both your reps and your stakeholders.
+Investing in sales territory planning will help you keep sellers engaged and motivated to overperform.

-Also, for the sake of your reps, keeping territories balanced should be seen as an ongoing process as markets and demographics evolve quickly.
-There may be several changing dynamics that affect how your territories respond to your goals and strategies.
-If territories aren't balanced, then your sales reps can't take advantage of the potential business opportunities within the defined geographical area—which could result in reps to feel dissatisfied, leading to costly attrition.
+In addition, keeping territories balanced should be seen as an ongoing process as markets and demographics evolve quickly.
+There may be several changing dynamics, especially in today’s sales landscape, that can affect how your territories respond to evolving goals and strategies.
+If territories aren't balanced, then your sales reps can't take advantage of the potential business opportunities within the defined geographical area—which could result in reps feeling dissatisfied, leading to costly attrition.

 3. Your opportunities will expand

 So the question is, can you really afford not to take full advantage of your sales territories?
-To learn more about why adopting and implementing a digital territory planning solution can help you build a foundation for sales success, check out our ebook, “The Guide to Fair and Productive Sales Territories”.
+To learn more about why adopting and implementing a digital territory planning solution can help you build a foundation for sales success, check out our recent guide, “Balancing Talent and Territories: Practical Advice From A Successful Sales Leader.”